mestery/openstack-scripts/ovn/README.md

 * As the "ovntenant" user, run the "create-routers.sh" script.

-provider-scale.sh
+port-scale.sh
 -----------------

-The script "provider-scale.sh" is meant to scale a large number of ports on a single provider network.
-It creates a provider network with a /16 subnet and then creates 10000 ports.
+The script "port-scale.sh" is meant to scale a large number of ports on a single network.
+It creates a network with a /16 subnet and then creates 10000 ports.
 To use this, do the following:

-* As the "ovntenant" user, run the "provider-scale.sh" script.
+* As the "ovntenant" user, run the "port-scale.sh" script.